 - Mind maps are well-structured.
 You can either explore more details of your content to find out the missing points of your topics; Alternatively, you can get a broader perspective by checking out your overall mind map when making a book summary.

 Steps to Make a Book Summary with a Mind Map

-The overall process is easy as shown in the below 6 steps, so don't be panic:
+The overall process for mind map summary is easy as shown in the below 6 steps, so don't be panic:

 Step 1: Set Goals

 First, you should be clear why you want to read a specific book.
 Otherwise, your reading will have no direction, and it will be difficult for you to collect important information for your mind map.
 Do you want to learn more working skills?
 Spend spare time reading a novel?
 Or doing something else?